Estate Planning · Incapacity Planning

 For broader estate planning guidance including wills, trusts, and probate matters see our Estate Planning and Probate overview page.
 For what happens after death when an executor must act, see executor duties in Pennsylvania.

 Medicaid planning requires coordinated estate planning documents including durable powers of attorney.
+Understanding the Medicaid look-back period is essential for families planning ahead.
 For an overview of how Medicaid planning works in Pennsylvania, see Medicaid planning in Pennsylvania.